 Does your mouth water when you see Italian food recipes with pictures?
 You are not alone!
-One of the most famous cuisines in the world holds a special place in the hearts of millions of people across the globe.
+One of the most famous cuisines in the world holds a special place in the hearts of all the travelers and locals across the globe.
 It is no surprise that Italian restaurants are popping everywhere, even in little towns you have probably never heard of!
 If you are in Italy, there are dishes you simply must try because they will never taste the same anywhere else.

 10 Best Dishes To Taste The Authentic Italian Cuisines

-Here is a look at the top 10 Italian dishes you must try while you are visiting one of the most beautiful countries in the world.
+Here is a look at the top 10 Italian dishes you must try while you are visiting one of the most beautiful countries in Europe.